rapidsai/ci-imgs/README.md

 A scheduled job regularly deletes old images from that `rapidsai/staging` repo.
 See https://github.com/rapidsai/workflows/blob/main/.github/workflows/cleanup_staging.yaml for details.

-If you come back to a pull requests here after more than a few days and find that jobs are failing with errors that suggest that some necessary images don't exist, re-run all of CI on that pull request to produce new images.
+If you come back to a pull request here after more than a few days and find that jobs are failing with errors that suggest that some necessary images don't exist, re-run all of CI on that pull request to produce new images.